wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 >…there is a connection between the word and its meaning, between the action and its motive.
 Spiritual practice is will asserted and reässerted.
 Who has not the daring will not accept the real even when offered.
 Unwillingness born out of fear is the only obstacle.

 **Questioner:**&ensp;The Westerners who occasionally come to see you are faced with a peculiar difficulty.
 The very notion of a liberated man, a realised man, a self-knower, a God-knower, a man beyond the world, is unknown to them.
 All they have in their Christian culture is the idea of a saint: a pious man, law-abiding, God-fearing, fellow-loving, prayerful, sometimes prone to ecstasies and confirmed by a few miracles.
-The very idea of a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> is foreign to Western culture, something exotic and rather unbelievable.
+The very idea of a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> is foreign to Western culture, something exotic and rather unbelievable.
 Even when his existence is accepted, he is looked at with suspicion, as a case of self-induced euphoria caused by strange physical postures and mental attitudes.
 The very idea of a new dimension in consciousness seems to them implausible and improbable.

 What will help them is the opportunity of hearing a *jnani* relate his own experience of realisation, its causes and beginnings, its progress and attainments and its actual practice in daily life.
 Much of what he says may remain strange, even meaningless, yet there will remain a feeling of reality, an atmosphere of actual experiencing — ineffable, yet very real, a centre from which an exemplary life can be lived.